AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 - Data Cleaning
 - Data Preprocessing
 - Correlations with the targets
+- Features selection
-- Two Regression instances
+- The Regression instances
-- A Classification instance
+- The Classification instance

 In the scikit-learn notebook there is an EDA part.